telmomenezes/twitter-hoover/README.md

 ### Timeline anonymization with Twitter API v1

-With the present tool, there is a possibility to anonymize user timelines when using the Twitter v1 API.
+With the present tool, there is a possibility to anonymize user timelines collected through the Twitter v1 API.
 This anonymization can be performed either during data collection or ex-post.
 During anonymization, some entries are dropped, others are anonymized and the rest is kept as is.
 For details on treatment for each entry, please refer to the `v1_tweet_object`, `v1_user_object` and `v1_entities_object` sheets of this [Google Sheets](https://docs.google.com/spreadsheets/d/11GGVrfr0OrrBFR5qSUE6Tv97l2ahYNj9flNdXabEcis/edit?usp=sharing).